In your Steady dashboard, you will find three sections filled with data on your Steady project.

 You can also filter your revenue data by type, select a specific time period, or download your data as a CSV file.

 Please note that revenue sums shown here are not equal to your payout, as taxes and fees will need to be deducted.
 Payout figures can be found in the monthly statement you receive via email – you can also download them in the Payouts section.

-Below the section with your monthly revenue, you will find more information, including newsletter and member figures.
+Below the section with your monthly revenue, you will find information on changes to your member figures over time.

 Conversion is when you gain a new member, i.e. when this person "converts" from non-member to member.

 Pay close attention to your conversion rate in two specific groups: among your newsletter subscribers and among trial members:

 If you open Newsletter Subscribers, you will see how many newsletter subscribers have converted to paying members in the previous 30 days.

 In the Latest News section, you can see how many trial members have converted to paying members.